Welcome to The Community Church of Stow

 Nursery care is always available.

-The Prayer Shawl Knitters meet on the second Friday of the month at 10 AM in the parlor.
+The Prayer Shawl Knitters meet on the first Wednesday of the month at 10 AM

 Completed shawls are prayed over and freely given to those in need of comfort and prayer.

 Sunday morning, 9 AM.

 For children age kindergarten through grade 4.
 Created and taught by Pastor Bonnie

 Six week segments include hands on crafts, musical instruments, and story-telling.